FagnerJB/typing-react/README.md

 # Typing Game on React

-Small test on React for a full game.
+A prototype for testing React as a engine for a full game.